iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 - Omit OpenLDAP server configuration?
 No
 - DNS domain name?
   - This will create the base structure of your directory path.
 Read the message to understand how it works.
-  - There are no set rules for how to configure this, use that whatever makes sense for your use case
+  - There are no set rules for how to configure this, use whatever makes sense for your use case
 - Organization name?
   - theCompany
 - Administrator password?